tool

 func (t CallableTool) GetCacheConfig() *configv1.CacheConfig

-GetCacheConfig returns the cache configuration for the tool, or nil if caching is disabled.
+GetCacheConfig returns the cache configuration for the tool.

-Summary: Retrieves the cache configuration (always nil for baseTool).
+Summary: Retrieves the cache configuration for the tool.

 Returns: